 of clients initiated breastfeeding

-of children had a developmental screening at 10 months of age
+of infants received a developmental screening at 4 months and 70% at 10 months

-of children were fully immunized at age two
+of toddles were fully immunized at age two

 Economic Self-Sufficiency

-of clients without a high school diploma/GED at enrollment earned a diploma/GED at program completion
+of clients without a high school diploma/GED at enrollment earned a diploma/GED by program completion